rea-and/vector-infinity/README.md

 **Note**: You'll need to set `OPENAI_API_KEY` in your `.env` file.
 This is required for:
 - Uploading data to OpenAI Vector Stores
-- Using the Chat Completions API for chat functionality
+- Using the Responses API (with Chat Completions fallback) for chat functionality

 ```bash
 OPENAI_API_KEY=sk-your-api-key-here